 Caleb looked at the big man and cringed.
 "Who are you?"

 The deputy answered, "He's called The Raven.
 He's a friend of mine and he's just now leaving town.
 I guarantee you'll do better with him than with the state."

-The man finally spoke in a surprisingly gentle voice, "I can promise you; you won't be locked up, you won't go hungry, and you won't be beaten or abused.
-There will be some hard work involved.
-But I think you can handle it.
-However, if you don't like it, I'll bring you back here."
+The man spoke in a gentle voice, "Well, Ben seems to think that I will take you on.
+H'm, let's see, I can promise you that you won't be locked up, you won't go hungry, and you won't be beaten or abused.
+There will be some hard work involved, but it won't be anything you can't handle.
+If you don't like it, I'll bring you back here."

-"Why should I go with you?" the boy demanded.
+"Why should I go with you?" the boy asked.
 "You're just going to cut me up with that knife.
 How do I know you will bring me back here?
 Besides, what kind of name is Raven?
 It sounds like a girl's name."

-"It's just what I'm called."
-The man paused a moment before saying, "I can promise you the adventure of a lifetime.
+"It's just what I'm called.
+I can promise you the adventure of a lifetime.
 You will get a chance to do things you never imagined you could do.
 You'll learn to ride horses for a start.
 What you can and will do is up to you.
-It seems to be much better than your other choice."
+It's much better than your other choice."

 "Do I have a choice?"